 Speech Therapy Centres of Canada, Speech Language Pathologists Consultants

-The Speech Therapy Centres of Canada consults with NRIO, and provides the following assessments and treatment: Use standardized assessment tools; Provide individualized speech and language assessments; Design treatment for each individual; Treat the cognitive-communication disorders; Equip the individual with the necessary tools to function in his/her environment; Teach the individual to compensate for impaired functioning; Provide communication and education to the individual, family and schools; Treat other communication disorders occurring after an ABI, e.g. dysarthria, apraxia and aphasia; Treat voice and swallowing difficulties following an ABI; Train our clients to use augmentative communication aids.
+The Speech Therapy Centres of Canada consults and provides the following assessments and treatment: Use standardized assessment tools; Provide individualized speech and language assessments; Design treatment for each individual; Treat the cognitive-communication disorders; Equip the individual with the necessary tools to function in his/her environment; Teach the individual to compensate for impaired functioning; Provide communication and education to the individual, family and schools; Treat other communication disorders occurring after an ABI, e.g. dysarthria, apraxia and aphasia; Treat voice and swallowing difficulties following an ABI; Train our clients to use augmentative communication aids.

 Caring for Seniors at Home